MOMENT3D/MomentSlicer/README.md

 ```

 # License
-Orca Slicer is licensed under the GNU Affero General Public License, version 3.
-Orca Slicer is based on Bambu Studio by BambuLab.
+Moment Slicer is licensed under the GNU Affero General Public License, version 3.
+Moment Slicer is based on Bambu Studio by BambuLab.

 Bambu Studio is licensed under the GNU Affero General Public License, version 3.
 Bambu Studio is based on PrusaSlicer by PrusaResearch.